 - From The Mail Bag – Card Tearing Feedback

 - Productive Variety: Why I Tear Cards

 This entry was posted on Tuesday, October 18th, 2011 at 4:15 pm and is filed under card ripping, card tearing, feats, feats of strength, feats of strength bending, grip strength, how to bend, how to rip cards, how to tear cards, kettlebell training, tearing cards.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.

 About Jedd Johnson

 9 Responses to “Rolling Frying Pans and Managing Radiant Tension”